 The ASPCA recommends using a rescue sticker placed on a prominent surface on the outside of your home to let people know that pets are inside your home.
 Make sure it is visible to rescue workers and that it includes the types and number of pets in your household and your veterinarian's phone number.
 If you must evacuate with your pets (and if time allows) write "EVACUATED" across the stickers so rescue workers don’t waste time looking for them.
 Cook County has created an editable in case of emergency (ICE) tag for residents.

 Directions: Click to download the editable PDF or click the link at the bottom of this page.

 - Click the download button in the upper right corner of the document

 - Save to your desktop

-- Upload a picture of your pet, insert your pet's name, your name and your veterinarian's name and phone number
+- Upload a picture of your pet, insert your pet's name, your name, and your veterinarian's contact information.

 Many emergency shelters do not allow animals.
 Plan in advance of an emergency for accommodations for your pets.

 - Contact hotels and motels outside your local area to check their policies on accepting pets and restrictions on number, size and species.
 Ask if "no pet" policies can be waived in an emergency.
 Keep a list of "pet friendly" places, including phone numbers, with your disaster supplies.

 - Ask friends, relatives or others outside the affected area whether they could shelter your animals.